PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Disable Bluetooth

 Bluetooth adds extra attack surface for nearby adversaries, so if that fits your threat model then you should [disable it](https://support.apple.com/guide/mac-help/turn-bluetooth-on-or-off-blth1008/mac).

+## Hardware Microphone Disconnect

+Macs feature a [hardware disconnect](https://support.apple.com/en-gb/guide/security/secbbd20b00b/1/web/1) for the microphone when you close the lid.
+There is no such feature for the camera as it's blocked when the lid is closed anyway.